pjm4448/fiction/weird-fiction/hp-lovecraft-awakened-series/londons-dying-breath.md

 He slowly placed the receiver back in its cradle, the finality of the click echoing the silence in his ear like the sound of a coffin lid closing.
 His finger ached from the dialling, a small, meaningless pain.

 He leaned back in his chair, the worn leather groaning in protest like a living thing in distress, and closed his eyes.
 Instantly, unbidden and unwelcome, an image bloomed in the darkness behind his lids, sharp and painfully clear, more vivid than any memory had a right to be.
 He saw the small, warm kitchen of Constance's flat.
 He saw Arthur, her new man, standing at the cooker.
-Arthur, with his soft, uncalloused hands and his kind, steady smile, calmly spreads butter on a piece of toast, then adds a careful layer of strawberry jam.
+Arthur, with his soft, uncalloused hands and his kind, steady smile, standing at the cooker, calmly spreading butter on a piece of toast.
+In another life, in a parallel world, those might have been his own hands at that cooker.
+But in this world, Arthur's wedding band caught the morning light—a simple gold band that gleamed like a tiny sun, while Fletcher's own finger bore only the ghost of where his own ring had once been, a pale band of flesh like a scar.

 He saw his son, Leo, all of six years old, sitting at the table, his small legs kicking with excitement, his face bright with the uncomplicated joy of a boy about to receive his breakfast from a man who was not his father.

 The image was a diorama of domestic peace, perfect and complete and utterly beyond his reach.
 And it was a world he was exiled from, cast out like some biblical figure, wandering in the wilderness.